IhorDovhanych/Telegram-Bot-Message-Listener/readme.md

 - The script sends `MESSAGE_TO_SEND` to `BOT_USERNAME`.
 - It listens for responses from the bot.
-- If `MESSAGE_TO_FIND` is found in a response, the script stops and notifies with a sound.
+- If `EXPECTED_MESSAGE_PIECE` is found in a response, the script stops and notifies with a sound.
 - If the bot sends the same message consecutively, the script terminates to prevent looping.

 ## Example